Get insider access

 5.3 Gaming

 The Dell KB216 delivers poor gaming performance but isn't designed with this use in mind.
 It has mediocre build quality, and its latency isn't low enough for playing reaction-based or competitive games.
-Its low-profile design makes it comfortable to use without a wrist rest.
+That said, its low-profile design makes it comfortable to use without a wrist rest.

 Pros